IRB Frequently Asked Questions

 All research involving human participants at Millersville University must be approved by the IRB.
 This includes research by anyone connected with the university even if subjects are not from the university and any research that is conducted by outside researchers that involve subjects from the university.

 What are the deadlines for submitting proposals, and where do they need to go?

 Survey research is exempt if it is anonymous, does not involve protected populations, and does not deal with sensitive topics.
 Research conducted in established or commonly accepted educational settings, involving normal educational practices is also exempt.
-See Section 7, Exemptions of the Guidelines for more information.
+Follow this decision tree for more information regarding exempt research.

 How long does it take to get approval?